Tag Archives: article

 3. Philosophical Over-Extrapolation

-Carson points out that systems often use logic to fill in gaps where the Bible is silent.
+Carson points out that systems often use logic to fill gaps, whereas the Bible is silent on this.

 • The “Logic Gap”: If Point A and Point B are true, a system often insists Point C must also be true, even if Scripture doesn’t say so.

-• The Risk: We end up defending a philosophical deduction with the same fervor we use for a clear biblical command.
+• The Risk: We end up defending a philosophical deduction with the same fervour we use for a clear biblical command.

 4. Cultural and Historical Blindness